School of English

 Biography

-I work in the area of applied linguistics, corpus linguistics and TESOL.
-More specifically, I focus on the acquisition and use of vocabulary by second/foreign language learners, with a particular focus on phraseology.
+I work in the area of applied linguistics, corpus linguistics, and second language acquisition.
+More specifically, I focus on the acquisition and use of vocabulary by second/foreign language learners, with a particular focus on phraseology and computer-assisted language learning.
 In the past, I was actively involved in the development of large-scale language assessment tools for English Language Learners in the USA.
-My other interests include corpus-based linguistic analysis, the status of English as a global language, teaching and learning in international contexts, distance learning and digital pedagogies.
+My other interests include corpus-based linguistic analysis, replication research, teaching and learning of international students, distance learning, and digital pedagogies.

 Expertise Summary